Moultrie County adds 3 new COVID-19 cases

-SULLIVAN — The Moultrie County Health Department on Tuesday confirmed three new cases of coronavirus.
+SULLIVAN — The Moultrie County Health Department on Friday reported three new cases of coronavirus.

-The individuals range in age from their teens to their 30s and are recovering in isolation.
+The individuals were identified as ranging in age from their teens to their 30s and all are recovering at home in isolation.
 Public health officials are notifying all close contacts.

 ___________________________________________________________